inaz2/SimpleHTTPProxy/README.md

 - replace https urls to http ones in the responses and remember them
 - forward client's HTTP requests to upstream servers as HTTPS requests

-Also an example is included:
+Also some examples are included:

 - OffmousedownGoogleProxy: disable onmousedown URL rewriting in Google's Result Pages (HTTPS)
 - SSLSniffPasswordProxy: output POST parameters for login pages to stdout (also works via HTTP)

-"HTTP Strict Transport Security" policies [RFC 6797] make the browsers always use HTTPS for its domain, so this proxy doesn't work for such cases.
+"HTTP Strict Transport Security" policies [RFC 6797] make the browsers always use HTTPS for their domains, so this proxy doesn't work for such cases.